bconrad162/tinypilot/docs/rest-api.md

 ### Absolute cursor positioning

 **Endpoint**: `POST /api/hid/cursor`

+> The endpoint also accepts `PUT` requests for compatibility with older
+> TinyPilot clients.

 **Purpose**: Moves the cursor to a specific pixel location while optionally pressing buttons or scrolling.